 The secretary must refer an application to the committee as soon as practicable after receiving the application.

-The committee must approve or reject the application.
+The committee must approve or reject the application, and make a determination as to the appropriate class of membership.

 As soon as practicable after the committee has decided the application, the secretary must: